-The Company is exposed to financial risks associated with movements in foreign exchange rates.
+Hedging The Company is exposed to financial risks associated with movements in foreign exchange rates.
 The Company uses a net investment hedge to counterbalance gains and losses arising on the retranslation of foreign operations with gains and losses on a financial liability.
+The Company has designated certain U.S. denominated debt as a hedge of its net investment in international operations.